Tlalpan: Villa Olímpica

-Near Cuiculco there is the Villa Olímpica which was constructed in 1968, and a zone with sculptures called the Ruta de la Amistad (Friendship Route), created for the Cultural Olympics of 1968.
-The Villa Olímpica, along with Villa Coapa, were housing complexes for athletes during the 1968 Olympic Games, which were subsequently converted into lower class housing afterwards.
+Located near Cuiculco is the Villa Olímpica, which was constructed in 1968, and a zone with sculptures called the Ruta de la Amistad (Friendship Route), created for the Cultural Olympics of 1968.
+The Villa Olímpica, along with Villa Coapa, were housing complexes for athletes and their staff during the 1968 Olympic Games, which were subsequently converted into condominium housing afterwards.
 The Villa Olímpica also contains sporting facilities built at the same time, which currently serve 1,500 visitors per day.
 In 2003, these faculties were rehabilitated by the Federaciones Mexicanas de Atletismo y de Deportes en Silla de Ruedas and the borough.
 Some of these include the Olympic track and the indoor gymnasium.

 The area also hosts one of Mexico City's artificial beaches, called the Playa Villa Olímpica.
 On busy days, this beach can receive as many as 5,000 visitors, requiring workers to go through the beach area every two hours just to pick up garbage.
 However, water quality in the various pools tends to suffer greatly during peak times.